Anything Under the Sun Made by Man

 http://www.uspto.gov/web/offices/ac/ido/ptdl/CBT/

-Both of these links show how to use the classification system as a key element of the search process.
+The USPTO course shows how to use the classification system as a key element of the search process.

 A word of caution: In order to do a good patent search, you will need to be objective and dispassionate.
 Many inventors, myself included, do not want to hear the bad news that someone else came up with their idea before them.
 This is one reason why I will often hire a patent searcher whose sole objective is to find prior art.